 By now it was hot and we were fading from lack of refreshments.
-Somehow we missed the side street and had to trudge the whole way on the main road, which described an enormous descending loop before coming to the station.
+Somehow we missed the side street and had to trudge the whole way beside the main road, which described an enormous descending loop before coming to the station.

-Soon we came to a bar at a bridge, with a flowery terrace almost hanging over the river, and our cares vanished as we savoured the civilised delights of coffee.
+Soon we came to a bar at a bridge, with a flowery terrace hanging over the river, and our cares vanished as we savoured the civilised delights of coffee.